microshare/microshare.github.io/docs/2/general-user/quick-start/glossary.md

 ##### Data Lake

-Microshare® stores its data in a [data lake](./#data-lake), which is a single repository of differing types of data – both raw and transformed.
+Microshare stores its data in a [data lake](./#data-lake), which is a single repository of differing types of data – both raw and transformed.
 Data producers differentiate the data by designating a “record type” aka [recType](./#rectype) when storing records.
 This same recType must be invoked at data retrieval time.

 <br>

 ##### Digital Twin

 A virtual representation or model of a physical space.
-Microshare® uses a hierarchical tagging system for digitial twinning.
+Microshare uses a hierarchical tagging system for digitial twinning.

 <br>

 ##### Gateway

-The "middleman" between the Microshare® Network and your [device](./#device).
-The device will send data it collects to the Gateway which will then send it onto the Microshare® Network.
+The "middleman" between the Microshare Network and your [device](./#device).
+The device will send data it collects to the Gateway which will then send it onto the Microshare Network.

 <br>